kinneygroup/puppet-module-appdynamics/README.md

 The path to the Elastic Search file store.
 Valid options: String.
 Default: '/home/appduser/AppDynamics/Controller/events_service/analytics-processor'.

-### `disable_eula`

-The setting for whether to accept the EULA.
-Valid options: String.
-Default: 'true'.

 ### `root_user_password`

 The Controller root user password.
 The root user is a Controller user account with privileges for accessing the system Administration Console.